tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/communication/authentication.md

 ## Access Key Authentication

-Access Key authentication is used when requests aren't made by an end-user application.
-These requests should be ran within a trusted service environment where its details aren't exposed to end users.
+Access Key authentication is used when requests aren't made by your end-user application.
+You should run these requests within trusted service environment.

 In this authentication method, requests are signed using a client generated [hash-based message authentication code(HMAC)](https://en.wikipedia.org/wiki/HMAC).